 Climate change can force mass migration when people’s food and water supplies become scarce or when their homes and livelihoods are destroyed.

-Majority of climate-related displacement such as in instances of severe drought or floods, is internal, as those affected by extreme weather conditions remain within their country borders.
+The majority of climate-related displacement (such as in instances of severe drought or floods) is internal, as those affected by extreme weather conditions remain within their country borders.

-1 billion rural women depend on natural resources and agriculture for their livelihoods.3
+1 billion rural women depend on natural resources and agriculture for their livelihoods.13

 How does climate change affect women and girls?